sjmerel/simpson/README.md

 ## Subscript operator vs. get()

 You can access JSON object values with the get() function or the array subscript operator (i.e. operator[]).
-Note that the behavior is different; the get() function will throw an exception if the key is not found in the object, whereas the subscript operator will return a value of type Undefined.
+Note that the behavior is different; the get() function will throw an exception if the key is not found in the object, whereas the subscript operator will return a value of type Invalid.
 ```
 // assume obj is { "hello": "there" }
 obj.get("goodbye"); // this will throw an exception
-obj["goodbye"]; // this will return an Undefined JsonValue
+obj["goodbye"]; // this will return an Invalid JsonValue
 ```

-Undefined values do not correspond to any actual JSON types, but are a sort of dummy object.
-Querying an Undefined value for any key will return another Undefined value.
+Invalid values do not correspond to any actual JSON types, but are a sort of dummy object.
+Querying an Invalid value for any key will return another Invalid value.
 This lets you do this kind of convenient chaining of subscript calls:
 ```
 JsonValue value = obj["user"]["date_of_birth"]["year"];
 if (value.isNumber())
 {
-   int year = (int) value.number();
+   int year = value.numberInt();
 }

+// or:

+int year = obj["user"]["date_of_birth"]["year"].number(-1); // will return -1 if invalid
 ```

-Array values behave similarly; if you access an out-of-range array element with the subscript operator, it will return an Undefined value.
+Array values behave similarly; if you access an out-of-range array element with the subscript operator, it will return an Invalid value.

 ## License